-Primary Conservation Marketing and advertising to promote the Residential Home Comfort Program.
+Primary Conservation Service Provider (CSP) Marketing and advertising to promote the Residential Home Comfort Program.
 Recruiting potential builders, retailers, contractors, and manufacturers.
 Collaborating with builders' associations, contractors, manufacturers, and other interested parties to promote the program.
-Conservation Service Provider (CSP) Verifying eligibility of the builders and participating homes.
+Verifying eligibility of the builders and participating homes.
 Verify that incentives paid are to PPL Electric customers.
 Assisting with the completion of rebate applications.
 Processing rebate payments.

 Managing and reporting participant data.

 Customer service.

-Guiding program strategy.
-Overseeing CSP activities to ensure compliance with PPL Electric's EE&C Plan and Pennsylvania Utility PPL Electric Commission protocols.
-PPL Electric Reviewing, verifying and processing CSP invoices and matching payment requests to kWh/customers.
+PPL Electric Guiding program strategy.
+Overseeing CSP activities to ensure compliance with PPL Electric's EE&amp;C Plan and Pennsylvania Utility Commission protocols.
+Reviewing, verifying and processing CSP invoices and matching payment requests to kWh/customers.
 Ensuring all reporting and documentation is submitted in a timely manner and is accurate.
-Conducting evaluation, measurement, and verification EM&V CSP of energy savings.
+EM&V CSP Conducting evaluation, measurement, and verification of energy savings.
 Coordinating protocols with the SWE.
-Participating in the audit and weatherization component.
-Customer Following up on audit recommendations.
+Customer Participating in the audit and weatherization component.
+Following up on audit recommendations.
 Purchasing energy-efficient equipment to replace outdated equipment.